SMARTlab-Purdue/Attack_Detection-Sim/README.md

             source catvehicle_ws/devel/setup.bash
 5. launch the simulation environment for multi-vehicle attact detection simulation using following command roslaunch catvehicle catvehicle_multi.launch
 6. Open Matlab and execute the file (matlab_file_name).
-If Matlab and ROS are operated at seperate laptop/PC, you must connect Matlab and ROS master first.
-Instruction on connecting matlab to ROS master can be found at https://www.mathworks.com/help/robotics/examples/connect-to-a-ros-network.html
+If Matlab and ROS are operated at seperate devices, you must connect Matlab and ROS first.
+Instruction on connecting Matlab to ROS can be found at https://www.mathworks.com/help/robotics/examples/connect-to-a-ros-network.html

 # Video demonstration